 “The affirmative immigration program,” she explained, “offers services that are outside of the immigration court, outside the adversarial context, where people can apply for legal permanent residency or they can apply for citizenship and other types of immigration benefits, like a U or T visa.”

 Defensive immigration, on the other hand, deals with deportation proceedings.
-If deportations are scaled up during the next administration, Martín Ramos says that there is a network of legal aid groups already in place ready to respond to the needs of the region’s undocumented community.
+If deportations are scaled up during the next administration, Martín Ramos said that there is a network of legal aid groups already in place ready to respond to the needs of the region’s undocumented community.

 “Those rapid response networks have not gone away, and will pick up and do what we did before, if we have to,” she said.